umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/editors.md

 ## Configuring a sidebar to a tab

 A slidebar is a smaller area that is displayed to the right of the main editor.
-The sidebar can also contain fieldsets and fields in the same way tabs can but with a much more limited display area so you'll need to choose your field types carefully.
+The sidebar can also contain fieldsets and fields in the same way tabs can.
+However, it is a much more limited display area so you'll need to choose your field types carefully.
 The sidebar is a great location to display entity metadata.

-#### **Sidebar(Lambda sidebarConfig = null) : KonstruktEditorTabSidebarConfigBuilder&lt;TEntityType&gt;**
+### **Sidebar(Lambda sidebarConfig = null) : KonstruktEditorTabSidebarConfigBuilder&lt;TEntityType&gt;**

 Configures the sidebar for the tab.